Choominator/pushd/README.md

 ### Testing the Daemon

-To test the daemon, follow the usage instructions above and force it to run in the foreground and connect to the sandbox APNs servers as follows:
+To test the daemon, follow the usage instructions above to generate a signed certificate and private key and force it to run in the foreground and connect to the sandbox APNs servers as follows:

     $ ./pushd -fs